SSWConsulting/SSW.Rules.Content/rules/use-async-await-for-all-io-bound-operations/rule.md

     return View("Gizmos", gizmoService.GetGizmos());
 }
 ```
+::: bad

-Figure: Bad Example – this MVC Controller Action endpoint is not async so the thread assigned to process it will be blocked for the whole lifetime of the request
+Figure: Bad example – This MVC Controller Action endpoint is not async so the thread assigned to process it will be blocked for the whole lifetime of the request
 :::

-::: good
 ```cs
 public async Task<ActionResult> GizmosAsync()
 {